 \subsubsection{In- and Out-Centrality}

 Next, we investigate how the spreading power between node classes evolves during the spreading processes.
 Figure \ref{fig:stream_comparison} illustrates the relative difference in the average In-centrality and Out-centrality between the OL and NOL nodes in the CC model, with the error representing one standard error of the mean.
-OL nodes exhibit, on average, a 90\% higher Out-centrality in the LJ and ORK datasets in the saturated phase, around $T\gtrsim15$; wiki shows 30\% higher Out-centrality, while FB networks display a smaller difference.
+The OL nodes exhibit, on average, 90\% higher Out-centrality in the LJ and ORK datasets in the saturated phase, around $T\gtrsim15$; the wiki dataset shows 30\% higher Out-centrality, while the FB networks display a smaller difference.
 This is plausibly due to the comparatively smaller fraction of OL nodes in those networks.
-Nevertheless, the trend of decreasing and stabilising Out-centrality in the beginning of spreading is visible in all datasets.
+Nevertheless, the trend of decreasing and stabilising the Out-centrality in the beginning of spreading is visible in all datasets.
 Furthermore, the fluctuations observed in the early stages of spreading arise from the stochastic nature of path formation and the low initial probability of transmission.
 For small $T$, the influence propagates through a limited number of paths, making the dynamics highly sensitive to local topology of the network.
 As $T$ increases, the number of available paths grows, and the relative differences stabilise.

-A common characteristic across datasets is the continuous elevation of relative Out-Centrality.
-This persistence arises from the bridge-like position of OL nodes between multiple circles, which amplifies their capacity to spread information.
-In contrast, the In-centrality gap between OL and NOL nodes is most pronounced at the start of the spreading but narrows smoothly as spreading proceeds.
-This pattern suggests that OL nodes are initially more susceptible to incoming contagion, due to their greater exposure, while also playing an important role in the early spreading phase.
-By the end of the spread, the In-Centrality difference converges smoothly, much slower than Out-Centrality, i.e. holding their susceptibility, although a small difference (1--20\%) of susceptibility across both node classes remains in most networks.
+A common characteristic of the studied datasets are that they show continuous elevation of relative Out-Centrality.
+This persistence may be related to the bridge-like position of the OL nodes between multiple circles, which is consistent with their capacity to spread information.
+In contrast, the In-centrality gap between the OL and NOL nodes is most pronounced at the start of the spreading but narrows smoothly as spreading proceeds.
+This pattern suggests that the OL nodes are initially more susceptible to incoming contagion, due to their greater exposure, they also played an important role in the early spreading phase.
+At the end of spreading, the In-Centrality difference converges gradually and slower, much slower than the Out-Centrality, i.e., holding their susceptibility, although a small difference (1--20\%) of susceptibility for both node classes remain in most of the studied networks.